 Each thread evaluates foo1() exactly once, before any further action on that thread.
-Each thread will execute foo2() and foo3() in alternating sequence, 10 times on each thread.
+Each thread will execute foo2() and foo3() in alternating sequence, 10 times on each thread, followed by a final call to foo2() on each thread before the loop terminates.
 Assuming there is no enclosing upc\forall loop, foo4() will be evaluated exactly 10 times total before the last thread exits the loop, once with each of i=0..9.
-Evaluations of foo4() may occur on different threads
+Evaluations of foo4() may occur on different threads (as determined by the affinity clause) with no implied synchronization or serialization between foo4() evaluations or controlling expressions on different threads.
+The final value of i is 10 on all threads.